 The Rose-breasted Grosbeak is often considered one of the prettiest birds to arrive in late spring with its Robin-like song being sung from the treetops.

-Its treetop song is the beginning of claiming territories, attracting a mate, and raising another nest of young in a new season.
+Its treetop song is the beginning of claiming territories, attracting a mate, and beginning its nesting habits of raising another nest of young in a new season.

-The male Rose-breasted Grosbeak is a real showstopper with his striking black and white plumage, accented by a vibrant rose-red patch on his chest.
+The male Rose-breasted Grosbeak is a cousin to the Northern Cardinal.
+The male has a striking black and white plumage, accented by a vibrant rose-red patch on his chest.

 His wings and back are black, and his belly is white.
 He also has a thick, conical bill that he uses to crack open seeds and insects.